JamesLWang/SpineAlign/README.md

 Curve detection uses real-time gyroscopic data on an iOS device while it is run along a patient's spine.
 As the device is run through the patient's spine, concavities caused by scoliosis are detected as an unleved surface on the y-axis.

 Shoulder imaging uses the OpenCV library to pre-process photos of patients' shoulders for analysis of imbalance.
-Imbalance is detected through detecting points on the shoulders equidistant from the patient's
+Imbalance is detected through locating points on the shoulders equidistant from a point on the line that runs across the patient's vertical center.

 ## Installation